khoffLSU/rpcontacts/README.md

 # Step 3: Set Up the Contact Book’s Database

 At this point the Textual app has an appropriate TUI to build a contact book.
 In this section, code with be written to operate an SQLite database where the app will store the contact information persistently.

+The database operations will be directly related to the features of the contact book app.
+The app will need to do the following actions on the database:

+- Retrieve all the contacts
+- Get the last contact
+- Add a new contact
+- Delete an existing contact
+- Clear all contacts